adrianleung5/Premier-League-Legends-quiz/README.md

 ### Content
 - [Sean Johnstons quiz](https://github.com/seanf316/P2-Movie-Buff-Or-Bluff) The quiz was inspired by
 - [Gareth McGirr](https://github.com/Gareth-McGirr/tacos-travels) was used for inspiration for the README.md
+- [Font Awesome ](https://fontawesome.com/) was used for the fonts Lato and Roboto in the quiz
+- [Codepen](https://codepen.io/kanishkkunal/pen/obGojO) was used to to design the buttons in the quiz.
+- [Sean Johnstons quiz](https://github.com/seanf316/P2-Movie-Buff-Or-Bluff) inspired the design for the modal for the quiz.

 ### Media
 - [Unsplashed](https://unsplash.com/) and google images was used for the images on the homepage